LEADERSHIP

 Our core programme content.

 We offer a diversity of different programme types, ranging from three months to eighteen months, delivered through workshops, peer groups, mentoring and coaching.
+Programme length ranges from three to eighteen months.
 Participants are invited to bring a core challenge or problem to solve during our programmes.
 Alongside this experiential element, our core programme content includes:

 Setting and maintaining boundaries